ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

   domain:", or (3) "(Experimental) Open to all users with an OpenID Provider".
   Click the button for "Restricted to the following Google Apps domain:" and enter your Google Apps-managed domain (e.g., "example.com").
-I should point out again, you *already* need to have a Google Apps for the domain name you are entering.
+I should point out again, you *already* need to have Google Apps set up for the domain name you are entering.

-From there you can click "Create Application", and the application should be created.
+From there you can click "Create Application" and the application should be created.
 Make sure to keep your application identifier handy.

-For authentication within a Google Apps domain, there are further instructions in the App Engine [authentication][gae_auth] article that we need to follow.
+To enable Google Apps domain authentication for the new application, we need to follow the instructions in the App Engine [authentication][gae_auth] article.
-Summarizing, you also need to open a web browser to:
+Basically, you need to open a web browser to:
 "http://www.google.com/a/YOUR DOMAIN" and click on the "Dashboard" tab.
 Go to "Service settings" and click on the "Add more services" link.
 In the "Other services" section, there will be a place to add an App Engine service.